Manborg: Production

 Production began in 2009 (with most of it shot in the garage of the director Steven Kostanski), with approximately one year of filming followed by two years of post-production.
 Chroma key backdrops were used for most filmed scenes.
 Production costs were approximately $1,000 (CAD).

 In an interview with Monsterpictures.com Steve Kostanski said a lot of the movie was shot in his parents' garage.
 The costumes for the film were made of garbage and oftentimes he would glue them back together during production.
 Most of the set pieces were built with scraps the team found in dumpsters.
 Steve was also quoted saying a lot of their props are "cannibalized" and reused in other scenes.

 Release

 The first public screening of Manborg was on 22 September 2011 at Fantastic Fest in Austin, Texas.
 It was then released on DVD on 11 Feb 2013.

+The movie also appears in the 2026 videogame High on Life 2.

 Reception

 Rick Groen of The Globe and Mail took a favorable view of Manborg, declaring it "cheap and cheesy, no doubt, but with some real tang and, occasionally, a strong bite".
 The Toronto Stars Peter Howell deemed the film "a marvel of DIY makeup, costuming and special effects" although he believed the production "would have been a much better movie without the cheese".